 1,000 monarch garden kits were sent to schools across the central flyway to help provide food and breeding areas for declining monarch populations.

-Watch videos about create your own habitat garden at home:
+Explore content to learn more about KidsGardening and how to create your own habitat garden at home.